blab/ncov-forecasting-fit/script/README.md

 5. Generates an output DataFrame containing the error metrics and additional frequency columns.
 6. Saves the error metrics to a CSV file.

+This process can be found in the script ./modelcomp_scores.py.

 ## Formatting growth advantages from `evofr` models

 This script formats growth advantages from evolutionary forecasting models for different locations and models.
 It calculates the growth advantage of variants for all specified pivot dates.